HassanHI3/docker-lab/README.md

  # Docker Learning

-Flask + MySQL Docker Lab
+🐳 Docker Learning – Flask + MySQL Lab

-Project Overview:
+📌 Project Overview
 This lab demonstrates how to containerise a simple Flask web application and connect it to a MySQL database using Docker.
-The goal was to understand:
+The objective of this project was to understand:
-How Docker packages applications
+How Docker packages applications into images
+How containers run in isolated environments
 How containers communicate using Docker networking
-How to use Docker Compose for multi-container setups How images are built and run in isolated environments
+How to use Docker Compose for multi-container setups The difference between host networking and container networking

-Tech Stack:
+🛠 Tech Stack
 Python 3 (Slim Image)
 Flask
 MySQL
 Docker
 Docker Compose

-Architecture Overview
+🏗 Architecture Overview
 Host Machine
-⬇
+    ↓
 Docker Engine
-⬇
-Containers:
+    ↓
+Containers
-Flask App Container
+    ├── Flask App Container
-MySQL Database Container
+    └── MySQL Database Container
-⬇
+    ↓
-Custom Docker Network (bridge)
+Custom Bridge Network

+Key Networking Concept
-The Flask container connects to MySQL using the service name as the hostname, not localhost.
+The Flask container connects to MySQL using the Docker Compose service name as the hostname, not localhost.

+Inside a container:
+localhost refers to the container itself
+Services communicate using the Docker network
-Project Structure
+📂 Project Structure
 hello_flask/
 │
 ├── app.py